craig-warren/matlab-course/README.rst

 *************************************
-An interactive introduction to MATLAB
+An Interactive Introduction to MATLAB
 *************************************

 About the course